-I have been exhibiting my work in non-profit, commercial, and institutional venues since the 1980s and have been teaching art at the collegiate level for 20 years.
+I have been exhibiting my work in non-profit, commercial, and institutional venues since the 1980s and have taught art at the collegiate level for over 20 years.
 My work is part of numerous private, corporate, and institutional collections including those of the Mulvane Art Museum (Topeka, KS), the Beach Museum of Art (Manhattan, KS), Sprint Corporation (Kansas City), US Bank (St. Louis), and others.

-Many of the paintings on this site are available for sale.
+Many of the paintings on this site are for sale and some are available as fine art prints.
 Please call or email for current availability and pricing.

 Meat Packing Plant